Bible Reading: 2 Peter 3: 17 -18

 Grow in the special favor and knowledge of our Lord and Savior Jesus Christ.
 2 Peter 3:18

-PRAY: Pray for the Christian leaders in your life—that they would stay faithful to God.
+PRAY: Pray that the Christian leaders in your life will stay faithful to God.